 The Company is required to use the acquisition method of accounting for business combinations.
 The acquisition method of accounting requires the Company to allocate the purchase consideration to the assets acquired and liabilities assumed from the acquiree based on their respective fair values as of the acquisition date.
-The excess of the fair value of purchase consideration over the fair value of these assets acquired and liabilities assumed, management makes significant estimates and assumptions, especially with respect to intangible assets.
+The excess of the fair value of purchase consideration over the fair value of these assets acquired and liabilities assumed is recorded as goodwill.
+When determining the fair values of assets acquired and liabilities assumed, management makes significant estimates and assumptions, especially with respect to intangible assets.
 Critical estimates in valuing intangible assets include, but are not limited to, expected future revenue growth rates and margins, future changes in technology, time to recreate customer relationships, useful lives, and discount rates.
 Fair value estimates are based on the assumptions that management believes a market participant would use in pricing the asset or liability.
-These estimates are inherently uncertain and, therefore, actual results may differ from the Company may record adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.
+These estimates are inherently uncertain and, therefore, actual results may differ from the estimates made.
+As a result, during the measurement period of up to one year from the acquisition date, the Company may record adjustments to the assets acquired and liabilities assumed with the corresponding offset to goodwill.
 Upon the conclusion of the measurement period or final determination of the fair value of the purchase price of an acquisition, whichever comes first, any subsequent adjustments are recorded in the Consolidated Statements of Operations.